Siddharth038/Backend-APi-Project/README.md

 ## 🏥 Doctor-Patient Backend API

 Welcome to the Doctor-Patient Backend API!
-This project provides a backend solution for a platform where doctors can register their patients through a mobile or web portal.

 ## 🚀 The Task